12 Customizing Graphs

 Adding and Updating the Graph Legend or Scale Object

 There are a number of reasons for modifying the default graph legend.
-We suggest that you look at this topic in the online documentation to see what sort of customizations are supported.
+We suggest that you look at this topic to see what sort of customizations are supported.

 Before attempting to customize the data plot legend, you should know the difference between updating a legend and reconstructing a legend: Updating will preserve any previous customizations, reconstructing will not.
 Also, it should be noted that the graph template stores a Legend Update Mode setting that determines how the legend is refreshed when adding or removing data plots from the graph.
 For more information, see Legend Update Mode.